linode/docs/docs/platform/api/create-block-storage-volumes-with-the-linode-api.md

     Choose a Linode from the returned list and copy its `id` and `region` values.

-2. Create the Volume.
-Use the ID of the target Linode and adjust the size, region, and label to the desired values.
+2. Create a Volume in the same region as the target Linode.
+Use the ID of the target Linode and adjust the size, region, and label to the desired values:

         curl -H "Content-Type: application/json" \
         -H "Authorization: Bearer $token" \